jstinzi/RACiR-Analysis/README.md

 When done properly, RACiR facilitates rapid and robust estimates of Vcmax and Jmax compared to the standard 'steady-state' A/Ci response (Stinziano et al., 2017).
 This allows for a high frequency measurement regime and time-savings during the experiment.
 A side effect is that time typically invested in performing the A/Ci measurements via the standard approach is pushed instead to the data analysis portion.
 Thus time is not necessarily 'saved' but rather shunted from the data collection to the data analysis phase of an experiment.
 The code in this respository is intended to reduce time during data analysis, resulting in 'real' time savings.

+Included in this repository are two code files and three LI6800 data files.
+For the coding files, there is one R script and one R Markdown file.
+These are identical except for the additional notation required in R Markdown.

+# Data description

+The data files are from RACiR measurements taken using a LI6800 equipped with the fluorometer.
+RACiRs were run from 300 to 900 umol mol1 CO2 at a rate of 100 umol mol-1 min-1, a temperature of 25 Celsius, flow rate of 600 umol s-1, fan speed of 10,000 rpm, H2O_r controlled to 19.5 mmol mol-1, and irradiance of 1,000 umol m-2 s-1.
+Files are labelled with the range of CO2 used, the rate, and whether the file is for calibration (empty chamber) or contains data measured from poplar (Populus deltoides).

 # Tips

 It is easier to work with the code in RStudio using RMarkdown.